 Approaching a volcanic eruption is very dangerous.
 It’s not advised that you approach larger eruptions.

-VEI 2 and lower are the eruptions you can consider getting closer to.
+A rating of VEI 2 and lower are eruptions you can consider getting closer to.
 The less violent, the better.

 Why You Should Plan a Clear Escape Route